Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 This project utilizes:
 - Angular 6
 - Angular Material 6
-- Backend in Google App Engine using REST Endpoints (TBC)
+- Backend in Google App Engine using REST Endpoints
-- Firebase for authentication (TBC)
+- Firebase for authentication
 - Gulp scripts to automate deployment in GAE

 ## Requirements